 It is worth noting that excessive salt intake through a high-sodium diet can contribute to high blood pressure in some individuals.
 However, this is related to consuming salt internally, not to external use on the scalp or hair.

-See also How To Pressure Wash A Charcoal Grill
+See also Is It Bad To Pressure Wash Modern Motorcycle

 Overall, washing hair with salt does not increase blood pressure.
 It is important to maintain a healthy lifestyle, including a balanced diet, regular exercise, and stress management, to promote optimal blood pressure levels.